Sgitario/kjar-examples/BAPL-1531/README.md

 There are two approaches to create the FatJar output:

-- Using a project Maven repository
+**- Using a project Maven repository**

 ```sh
 mvn clean install -PprojectRepository
 ```

-This will compile the **evaluation-process** versions and install its dependency into the **kie-spring-boot-example** maven local repository located into _kie-spring-boot-example/src/main/resources/m2/repository_.
+This will compile the **KJAR** child projects and then the **kie-spring-boot-example** build will retrieve its dependencies and install them inside the final FatJar at _BOOT-INFO/classes/m2/repository_.
 This is done by using this maven plugins:

 - maven-dependency-plugin: to copy the KJar dependency
 - maven-install-plugin: to install the KJar dependency into a Maven repository

-| Note that following this approach, the child KJar is responsible to install itself to a maven repository, but this can be easily changed by moving the above maven plugins to another maven project and selecting the KJar childs and versions.

-- Using a plugin Maven:
+**- Using a plugin Maven:**

 ```sh
 mvn clean install -PusingPlugin